-This fall, there is no “one size fits all” regarding programming and resources for churches and homes.
-Some churches will be offering in-person classes, though many will be in a modified format.
+As the new year begins, there is still no “one size fits all” regarding programming and resources for churches and homes.
+Some churches will be able to offer in-person classes, though many will be in a modified format.
 Some will have their teachers video lesson presentations for viewing in the home.
 Some churches will provide parents with resources to use at home.
-Some will use elements of each of these scenarios or come up with other creative solutions.How can you best disciple children within the specific challenges and restrictions where your church is?
+Some will use elements of each of these scenarios or come up with other creative solutions.How can you best disciple children within the specific challenges and restrictions at your church?
 Find your scenario based on this decision tree and then see the recommendations for that scenario below.

-Some churches are planning for Sunday school and midweek programs to resume as normal in age-appointed classes using curricula that follow the regular scope and sequence plan.
-However, some churches need to offer a hybrid model.
+Some churches are planning toward resuming Sunday school and midweek programs as normal in age-appointed classes using curricula that follow the regular scope and sequence plan.
+However, many churches need to offer a hybrid model.
 Here is what a hybrid may look like:

 If you are considering offering a hybrid model, Truth78 has resources to help you.
 Here are some recommendations:

-If at all possible, during this very disruptive time, it is preferable to provide children with teaching that is age-appropriate and continues the scope and sequence in a seamless manner.
-This will help ensure that you stay on course in proclaiming the breadth and depth of the whole counsel of God.
+If at all possible, it is preferable to provide children with teaching in the new year that is age-appropriate and continues the scope and sequence in a seamless manner.
+This will help ensure that you present children with the breadth and depth of the whole counsel of God.
 What would this option entail?

 If it is not feasible to do remote teaching for every grade level included in your regular scope and sequence, consider using one curriculum or resource to span the entire family.
 Here are some recommendations: